Bhuvanesh-Kumar-g/AI-Image-Video-Colorizer-Black-White-Converter/readme.md

     *   Click "🎨 Colorize" to colorize the uploaded media.
     *   Click "⚫ Convert to B&W" to convert the media to black and white.
 3.  **Processing:** A status message and progress bar will indicate that processing is underway.
 This can take some time, especially for videos.
 4.  **View Output:** The processed image or video will be displayed on the page.
+If a video fails to display, a download link will be provided.
 5.  **Theme Toggle:** Click the sun/moon icon in the top-right corner to switch between light and dark modes.

 ## Technical Details